jedeleh/ex_pretty_test/README.md

 end
 ```

+## Notes

+* does not support many of the standard mix test options. mostly because of output generation errors.

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc)
 and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can
 be found at [https://hexdocs.pm/ex_pretty_test](https://hexdocs.pm/ex_pretty_test).